ersc-docs/ersc-docs.github.io/pages/faq.md

 > 8. Under Manage Graces, type Table of Lost Grace.
 > 9. Press the Set button.
 >10.
 If Enabeling 105 with the debug tool does not work try Verifying game files in steam.
 Should verify roughly 450 - 600+ files.
 See if enabling the flag works now.
+>
+> <b>Please Note:</b> If the infinite loading screen loop happened while you were being warped to the round table for the first time, you might need too unlock the Grace with the Debug tool.
+>
+>Too unlock the grace go to the Debug tool -> Grace tab -> under Manage Graces -> type Table of lost grace (in the text field) -> click set or the power button so it turns green.

 </details>

 <details markdown="block">